LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 compiling an entity in debug mode, Logtalk decorates clauses with source information to allow tracing of the goal execution.
-Third, the tool provides several types of breakpoints (for pausing and interacting with the debugger) and also log points while most Prolog systems are limited to traditional predicate spy points.
+Third, the tool provides several types of breakpoints (for pausing and interacting with the debugger) and also log points, while most Prolog systems are limited to traditional predicate spy points.

 .. _debugging_debug_mode: